Exploring Research Group Consultations

 - Dr. Lamkin often tells students, “Research opportunities often don’t exist until they do.”
 What does she mean by that?

-- If you have already attended a group consultation and just want to be connected with a student researcher from our network, email Nichelle Lyle.
+- If you have already attended a group consultation and just want to be connected with student researchers from our network, email Prateek Srivastava, Graduate Assistant for Undergraduate Research.

 Whether you are a first-year student or have just one more year to go, this is a great time to explore research.
 Engaging people in our network is a wonderful way to discover diverse research environments and diverse forms of research activity.
 It is also a great way to home in on an opportunity that’s socially, intellectually, and professionally satisfying.